maldoinc/wireup/docs/pages/quickstart.md

    testing a lot simpler as you can still instantiate this like a regular class in your tests.
 2.  * Use type hints to indicate which dependency to inject.
     * Services are automatically autowired and do not need the `@autowire` decorator
+3. Optionally wire parameters, they serve as configuration for services.
+Think of a database url or environment name.
+4. Initializer injection is supported for regular classes as well as dataclasses.

 **2. Inject**